PSA Birth Certificate: How to Get Yours

 - •Provide complete details

-- •Courier delivery to your address
+- •Choose courier delivery to your Philippine or overseas address

 Pay online